+86-731-82246688

 Application area

-• High-temperature industrial and architectural coatings
+• Industrial and architectural coatings

-• Ceramic inks, ceramic decoration, enamel, and glass coloration
+• Ceramic bodies, glazes, and glass coloration